hope-ag/dotfiles/README.md

 # Dotfiles

+Personal collection of cli customizations and utilities from over 4 years, paired with modern tools.
 A minimal, modern terminal setup with Catppuccin theming for zsh, tmux, and ghostty.
 Optimized for macOS but adaptable to any system with zsh.

 **Demo**